BrunoCruzSanchez/BrunoCruzSanchez/README.md

 🌱 Final Semester Environmental Science Student|🇲🇽 National Autonomous University of Mexico (UNAM)|📍 Merida, Yucatan

-## Research Focus
+## Key Research Focus

+- Geomatics 🌎
+- Environment 🌿
+- Remote Sensing 🛰
+- Artificial Intelligence 🧠
+- Seascape and landscape 🏝

+## Research experience

-🗺 I have been part of projects that apply geomatics in environmental studies such as the semi-automatic delimitation of environmental management units and physical geographical landscape in Ticul, Yucatan
+🗺 I have been part of projects that apply geomatics in environmental studies such as the semi-automatic delimitation of environmental management units and physical geographical landscape in Ticul, Yucatan.

 🌊 Currently, I'm delving into my thesis research, which revolves around the implementation of artificial neural networks for the automated identification of coral colonies in the Mexican Caribbean coral reefs.